Friends Provident Trophy: Knock-out competition

 that "the B&H was always the League Cup final to the Gillette/NatWest's FA Cup"), with Minor Counties, Ireland and Scotland playing against the First Class Counties in the first round.
-Most times the established teams beat the part-timers but very occasionally there was some "giant killing".
-Between 1963 and 2005 there were 15 "upsets", including: Durham (at that time still a minor county) being the first in 1973 v Yorkshire; Hertfordshire being successful on two occasions, beating Essex in 1976, and winning a bowl-out versus Derbyshire in 1991; and Herefordshire overcoming a Middlesex side featuring Andrew Strauss in 2001.
-However, the majority of the time it was an opportunity for county sides to score very high scores against or bowl out cheaply Minor Counties opposition.
+Most of the time, the established teams beat the part-timers, but very occasionally, favored teams would lose.
+Between 1963 and 2005, there were 15 upsets, including: Durham (at that time still a minor county), the first in 1973, versus Yorkshire; Hertfordshire, on two occasions, beating Essex in 1976 and winning a bowl-out versus Derbyshire in 1991; and Herefordshire overcoming a Middlesex side featuring Andrew Strauss in 2001.
+However, the majority of the time, the first round was an opportunity for county sides to put up very high scores against or easily bowl out Minor Counties opposition.

-One of the most famous matches in the competition was the 1971 Gillette Cup semi final at Old Trafford, with David Hughes of Lancashire coming out to bat at 8.45 pm (before any floodlights) and scoring 24 in one over to beat Gloucestershire.
+One of the most famous matches in the competition was the 1971 Gillette Cup semi-final at Old Trafford, with David Hughes of Lancashire coming out to bat at 8:45 pm (before any floodlights) and scoring 24 in one over to beat Gloucestershire.
 That Lancashire team won the tournament three seasons in a row from 1970 to 1972.

-In June 1973, Durham became the first minor county to defeat a first class county in the competition, when they beat Yorkshire by six wickets in round one.
+In June 1973, Durham became the first minor county to defeat a first-class county in the competition, when they beat Yorkshire by six wickets in round one.
 They then became the first minor county to defeat two first class counties, when they defeated Derbyshire at the same stage in 1985.
-This was the catalyst for the successful campaign that saw Durham gain first class status in 1991.
+This was the catalyst for the successful campaign that saw Durham gain first-class status in 1991.

 In 1981, the National Westminster Bank took over the sponsorship of the competition from Gillette.
-That year's final finished in a tie, with both sides scored 235.
-Derbyshire claiming the trophy from Northamptonshire by losing fewer wickets (Derbyshire 6 to Northants 9).
+That year's final finished in a tie, with both sides scoring 235.
+Derbyshire claimed the trophy from Northamptonshire by losing fewer wickets (Derbyshire 6 to Northants 9).

-Other last ball finishes in the final occurred in 1984 when Middlesex beat Kent, in 1985 when Essex beat Nottinghamshire, and in 1993 when Warwickshire beat Sussex.
+Other last-ball finishes in the final occurred in 1984 when Middlesex beat Kent, in 1985 when Essex beat Nottinghamshire, and in 1993 when Warwickshire beat Sussex.
 There was a notable finish too in 1987 when Nottinghamshire's unlikely victory over Northamptonshire was engineered by Richard Hadlee in his last season with the county.